At a glance: Democratic presidential primary results and state delegate counts

 Delegate count: 125

 Joe Biden was projected to win.
-Biden and Sanders will both win at least 11 delegates.
+Biden will win at least 32 delegates and Sanders at least 19 delegates.

-The biggest prize on Tuesday, Michigan could either revive Sanders' flagging momentum or deliver a crucial victory for Biden.
-Both candidates have campaigned hard in the state, where Sanders pulled off a stunning upset over Clinton in 2016.
-State opinion polls show Biden with a commanding lead - although, notably, last-minute polls in 2016 gave Clinton a similarly large advantage.
+The biggest prize on Tuesday, Michigan appeared poised to deliver a crucial victory for Biden.
+Both candidates have campaigned hard in the state, where Sanders pulled off a stunning upset over eventual nominee Hillary Clinton in the 2016 Democratic primary.

 Polls closed at 9 p.m.
 EDT (0100 GMT Wednesday)